KevinGHicks/MIDAS/README.md

 ## Installation

-If you are on a Mac then you should install Quartz to support rasterization of some of the large plots.
-It can be downloaded at: [link](https://www.xquartz.org/)

 The MIDAS R package and its vignette can package can be installed by running the following in R/Rstudio:

 ```r